 Stockholm has experienced a culinary boom in the last couple of years.
 Now everything, it seems, revolves around food.
 New venues are opening one after another.
 So, here are some of our best tips:

 The Spritmuseum restaurant

 The Flying Elk

-Going for a FIKA is a very Swedish thing.
-Though difficult to translate it basically means to meet up for a coffee and a piece of cake or pastry.
-Sweden enjoys a highly developed culture when it comes to baked goods, and everywhere in Stockholm you’ll find cafés and cake shops brimming with atmosphere, character and quality, whether traditional or contemporary-creative.
+Going for a "fika" is a very Swedish thing.
+Though difficult to translate, it basically means meeting up for a coffee and a piece of cake or a pastry.
+Sweden enjoys a highly developed culture when it comes to baked goods, and everywhere in Stockholm, you will find cafés and cake shops brimming with atmosphere, character and quality, whether traditional or contemporary-creative.

 Rosendals Garden Café

-How about clubbing in an opera house, mingling under the stars on a terrace or lounging on a boat deck sipping drinks?
+How about clubbing in an opera house, mingling under the stars on a terrace, or lounging on a boat deck sipping drinks?
 Stockholm has trendy nightlife, from cool, sophisticated Stureplan to the bohemian clubs and bars of Södermalm and Gamla Stan.
 In the summertime, the city’s nightlife moves outdoors and revellers take in long, light nights when the sun never sets.
-These are Stockholm’s party neighbourhoods:
+Below are Stockholm’s party neighbourhoods:

 Stockholm has no specifically gay neighbourhood.
-You can show your love openly.
-Locales flying rainbow flags are sprinkled throughout the city, but most gay bars, clubs and restaurants are in Gamla Stan and Södermalm.
+Here you can show your love openly.
+Locales flying rainbow flags are sprinkled throughout the city, but most gay bars, clubs, and restaurants are in Gamla Stan and Södermalm.

 Casino Cosmopol Stockholm

 Morfar Ginko & Pappa Ray Ray